 How to deal with the stigma and judgment of sleep training can be trying.
 As a sleep consultant, I spend a tremendous amount of time disabusing people of the misinformation they’ve heard regarding sleep training.
 Any parent who has spent anytime in a parenting Facebook group, or googling about children and sleep, knows there’s A LOT of information out there.
 Most of it conflicts, and everyone has an opinion.
 Much of sleep training involves your child protesting, or falling asleep without help (read: crying).
 Well-meaning family members and friends don’t think twice about making verbal judgments about people’s choices to sleep train.

 It can be very difficult if you are a mother who has been primarily responsible for feeding and caring for your child all day and night to start to feel the fatigue associated with lack of sleep.
 Since it can take a lot of courage to pursue sleep training, it is absolutely crushing when a parent’s spouse, partner, parent, or friends chooses to make a comment that second guesses one’s choice to sleep train.

-Even though there can be a lot of stigma and judgment around sleep training from one’s friends and family, there are three main things you can say or do to combat other people’s comments in a friendly, but direct way.
+Even though there can be a lot of stigma and judgment of sleep training, there are three main things you can say or do to combat other people’s comments in a friendly, but direct way.

 1. Tell them the facts